 After the result of the combat has been determined, resolve any card effects that occur AFTER COMBAT.
-Even if a player's fighter is defeated during the combat, as long as that does not trigger the end of the game, any AFTER COMBAT effects of their played card still resolve.
+Even if a player's fighter is defeated as part of the combat, as long as that does not trigger the end of the game, combat damage and any card effects still resolve.